CanaryTek/ransomware-samba-tools/README.md

 # Ransomware samba tools

-Tools to help ransomware infection in a samba fileserver
+Tools to help stop ransomware infections in a samba fileserver

 ## The need